 Seasoned wood is the opposite of Greenwood.
 The Greenwood has been freshly cut and its internal moisture is at its maximum.
 Seasoned wood is also distinguished from kiln-dried wood which has had the moisture removed quickly through a kiln.

 Properly seasoned wood should have a moisture content below 20 percent.
 This amount of moisture is very important when you want to use it as firewood.
 Firewood with moisture higher than 20 percent may eventually burn, but it is hard to start and keep burning, In addition, it produces a lot of smoke.

-Seasoning is the process of reducing and eliminate the moisture content from wood before using.
+Seasoning is the process of reducing and eliminating the moisture content from wood before use.
 It also is known as the wood drying process or wood seasoning.

 This process is done to minimize problems when used in woodworking to provide wood warping or to provide less smoke and more uniform combustion when used as firewood.
-Seasoning process actually turns greenwood into dry wood.
+The seasoning process actually turns greenwood into dry wood.

 The length of the process depends on the wood types used along with relative humidity in the area where the wood is seasoned.

 When the drying is done in a kiln, the product is known as kiln-dried timber, whereas air drying is the more traditional method.

 Air seasoning or outdoor wood drying is one of the oldest ways of removing the moisture content of the wood.
 This way is actually a traditional method and takes six to nine months.
 Of course, the time required for complete drying of the wood boards depends on the following factors:

 - Species of wood